sderose/FileManagement/README.md

 extensions (htm vs. html), remove unusual characters from names, etc.

 ''lowerExtension'' (bash) -- force the extension of a file(s) to lower case.
+You can also do this with my ''renamefiles'', with a regex that uses \\L.

-''lscount'' (Perl) -- Report the number of files that match the list criteria.
+''lscount'' (Perl) -- Report the number of files that match.
 With no arguments, reports the number of files in the current directory.

 ''lscruft'' (Perl) -- List files whose names suggest they are temp files, such as being named `.bak`, `~x`, `#foo#`, `Backup 3 of X`, etc.

-''lsoutline'' (Perl) -- A form of `ls`, but displays directory subtrees as outline.
+''lsoutline'' (Perl) -- Like `ls` but displays directory subtrees as outlines.
 Can include or omit the common leading portion.
-Also has various options such as including only directories, to write the output as HTML nested lists or graphviz diagrams, etc.
+Also has various options such as including only directories, writing the output as HTML nested lists or graphviz diagrams, etc.

 ''lss'' (Python) -- (unfinished `ls++`)